Luigi Maglione: Cardinal Secretary of State

-Cardinal Maglione died a year before the war's end in his native Casoria, from neuritis and circulatory ailments.
+Cardinal Maglione died a year before the war's end in Casoria from neuritis and circulatory ailments.
 Upon his death, Pius XII assumed the duties of the office himself, with assistance from Domenico Tardini and Giovanni Battista Montini (who later became Pope Paul VI).

 He vigorously defended Pius XII's wartime diplomacy, once declaring, "If you ask why the documents sent by the Pontiff to the Polish bishops have not been made public, know that it seems better in the Vatican to follow the same norms, the Polish bishops themselves follow...Isn’t this what has to be done?
 Should the father of Christianity increase the misfortunes of Poles in their own country?"
 The relationship between Maglione and the Pontiff was so close that Italians were known to joke that whenever Pius XII went out without his maglione (Italian for "sweater"), he caught cold.